Geemjy/Geem_etal_MNRAS_2022/reduction/readme.md

 ## Contact

-Created by Jooyeon Geem. - If you have any questions, please feel free to contact me (geem@astro.snu.ac.kr) !
+Created by Jooyeon Geem. - If you have any questions, please feel free to contact me (ksky0422@gmail.com or geem@astro.snu.ac.kr) !

 The data reduction pipeline of MSI will continue to be developed in [@Geemjy](https://github.com/Geemjy) in the future.